 Second, the amount that young people read and use computers and electronic devices can also cause the eye to grow, or to become nearsighted.
 As the eye keeps growing, the nearsightedness increases.
 Eye growth or “axial elongation” is what makes a person nearsighted.

-Third, there are studies that show that spending less time outdoors is associated with more nearsightedness.
+Third, some studies show that spending less time outdoors is associated with more nearsightedness.

 Until recently, the only treatment options for nearsightedness have been eyeglasses and contact lenses, and then, later in life, refractive surgery.
 Most commonly, a nearsighted person’s vision continues to get worse with each passing year.
 The standard treatment has always been to increase the strength (and thickness) of the eyeglasses.
 However, new scientific research has shown amazing success at controlling how quickly nearsightedness gets worse.
 These new treatments, called “Myopia Control,” reduce the progression of myopia by as much as 70% to 90%.
 This is exciting news!
 Now, with early treatment, we can control how much the eye grows.
 That means your children will develop only a fraction of the nearsightedness that they may have otherwise.